Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ### Report issues/errors

 When reporting issues or errors to Recorded Future on logic apps.
-Please include logic app version identifier that can be found in the version section in the azure portal.
+Please include logic app version identifier that can be found in the `<Logic App> -> Development Tools -> Versions` section in the Azure portal.

 ![alt text](Images/LogicAppVersion.png)